January–February 2019 North American cold wave: Montana

 Montana saw some of the worst effects from the cold wave, which lingered into early March.
 The cold front in Montana didn’t hit until February 2, with highs of 55 F in Great Falls.
 That would be the last high above freezing for Great Falls for 32 days.
 The average temperature in Great Falls was -0.20 F, the second coldest February on record.
 The state ultimately saw their second coldest February on record.

 On March 3, Elk Park Pass hit -46 F, setting a statewide low temperature record for March.
+On March 3, Great Falls tied a monthly record low of -32 F.

 New York

 In New York City, the temperature on January 31 reached 2 F with a windchill of -17 F. The temperature at noon was still only 10 F. The high was only 16 F. This tied a record cold high for the day.
+Islip, New York set a record low on the morning of January 31 at -3 F.

 In Williamsville (near Buffalo), a locally well-known homeless man, Lawrence "Larry" Bierl, was found frozen to death in a bus shelter on the morning of January 31.
 The wind chill that previous night was -25 F.

 Following a January 27 electrical fire at the federal Metropolitan Detention Center, Brooklyn, over 1,600 inmates were held with little or no heat or electricity until power was restored on February 3.
 Numerous inmates reported ill health and were seen banging on windows for help.
 Activists and some New York officials became involved in seeking to improve conditions.
 Governor Andrew Cuomo announced on February 4 that the United States Department of Justice would be investigating the outage.